It's Our Time To Lead

 This matters, since it empowers voters to submit negative feedback above and beyond simply not voting for a candidate.
 For example, an official who utterly fails in their duty of service can receive a rating of one star, an outcome worse than if that voter had never submitted their ballot.

 This substantially changes the dynamics of accountability.
-It means that saturating airwaves with sensationalized antics–productive or otherwise–is no longer a guarantee of getting even a few more votes.
-For, unlike traditional voting, scoring candidates means that a high profile paired with poor evaluation may hurt candidates more than if they hadn’t additionally sensationalized our media discourse.
+It means that saturating airwaves with sensationalized antics is no longer a guarantee of getting even a few more votes.
+In fact, in five-star voting this strategy may actually hurt a candidate’s chances.
+Unlike traditional voting, scoring candidates means that a high profile paired with poor evaluation may penalize candidates more than if they hadn’t additionally sensationalized our media discourse.
 Five-star rewards those to garner positive evaluations from their constituents, even if they may have a lower profile.

-Right now, officials who do the bare minimum (or less) in their jobs still benefit from the passive marketing of simply being elected leaders.
-The current system is a mechanism for entrenching incumbents even if they are poorly performing, which increases governing stagnation and worsens inertia.
+Also, right now officials who do the bare minimum (or less) in their jobs still benefit from the passive marketing of simply being elected leaders.
+In other words, the current system is a mechanism for entrenching incumbents even if they are poorly performing, which increases governing stagnation and worsens inertia.
 Under five-star voting, however, an incumbent is under greatly increased pressure both to be known and to actually serve their constituents.

 This also means, however, that voters are under their own additional pressure to do their homework before casting a ballot.
 That is because they have an enormous amount of power: Do they truly want to rate a known disappointment worse than a lesser-known entrant?
 That is now a viable option.
 Voters may feel pressure to actually get to know entrants, since doing so in this new system almost always actually matters.
 All candidates are equally at the mercy of the voter and all have a more reasonable chance at victory.